kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-database.md

 - Groups the relation into subgroups, every tuple in the subgroup has the same value for `r.COFFEE`, then the aggregate runs over each subgroup independently.
 - If you have an attribute outside of an aggregate function in an aggregate query, then you must have grouped by that attribute, or the query will not compile.
 - The power of aggregate functions is greater when combined with the GROUP BY clause.
-The GROUP BY clause is rarely used without an aggregate function.
+The GROUP BY clause is rarely used without an aggregate function. *(If you use GROUP BY with no aggregate functions in the select, you are just doing a DISTINCT.)*

 ```sql
 SELECT r.COFFEE, AVG (r.SCORE) AS AVG_RATING